princejohnnie/CodePathApp/README.md

 Submitted by: **John Uzodinma**

-**CodePathApp** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**CodePathApp** is an android app that shows the developer's image and introductory message about the developer that built the application.

 Time spent: **6** hours spent in total